 Clients need to ensure that every time new private and public keys are created, they are managed properly.
 If they are generated more than once, each key pair must be stored (possibly in different directories) so there is no confusion.
 In addition, the returned Web Services Certificate (which also contains the public key) must be managed properly (stored in the directory that has the matching private key).

-To create your Mutal SSL Certificate via Developer Self Service, do the following:
+To create your Mutal SSL Certificate via Developer Self Service portal, follow these steps:

-- Login into the Developer Self Service Tool with your Partner Developer Account
+- Login into the Developer Self Service Portal with your Partner Developer Account

 - Once Logged in click on "Certificate" on the left hand side

 - On the next page click on "Request Certificate"

 Note: If you already have a valid certificate you can also use this same page to upload your existing certificate.